vplesko/OrbLang/README.md

 # Orb

 Orb is a general-purpose compiled programming language.
-It is intended for use in applications where access to low-level techniques (eg. manual memory management) is a necessity, and provides compile-time computation capabilities.
+It features strict typing, compile-time computations, and manual memory management.

-**This project is just a hobby effort and very much a work in progress.
+**This project is a hobby effort and very much a work in progress.
 A good number of key features are still missing and the tooling may not be very user-friendly.**

 ## Install